frankheat/offsecnotes/content/android/reverse engineering/reversing/index.md

 In this way you can read `.smali` code (so you don't need baksmali), `AndroidManifest.xml`, etc.

 {{< hint style=notes >}}
-**Note**: even if you can extract apk like it was a zip, you can't read file such as `AndroidManifest.xml` because it's compiled.
+Even if you can extract apk like it was a zip, you can't read file such as `AndroidManifest.xml` because it's compiled.
 Here's why you should use a tool like apktool.
 {{< /hint >}}

 **Disassemble**